Uppsala University: Women at the university

 The first female student in Sweden was Betty Pettersson (1838–1885), who had already worked as a private tutor for several years when she took "studentexamen" in 1871.
 With a royal dispensation, she was allowed to enter university in Uppsala in 1872, the year before studies at the Philosophical faculty would actually be made generally available to women.
-She studied modern European languages and was the first woman in Sweden to complete an academic degree when she finished a film. kand. in 1875.
+She studied modern European languages and was the first woman in Sweden to complete an academic degree when she finished a Bachelor of Arts ("filosofie kandidat") in 1875.
 She became the first woman to be employed as a teacher in a public school for boys.
 The first woman in Sweden to complete a doctoral degree was Ellen Fries (1855–1900), who entered Uppsala university in 1877 and became a PhD in history in 1883.
 Other female students of this period include Lydia Wahlström (1869–1954) who later became a noted educator, activist and writer on women's emancipation and suffrage.
 Defending a dissertation in history in 1900, she became the second woman to finish a doctorate at a Swedish university.
 In 1892, she founded the Uppsala Women's Student Association, which set up spex performances and other things enjoyed by male students but from which the women were excluded at the time.
 The members of the Association were the first woman to wear student caps in public, an important sign of their status.
 Elsa Eschelsson (1861–1911) was the first Swedish woman to finish a law degree and the first to become a "docent," but was not permitted to even hold the position of acting professor despite being formally qualified for this in everything but her sex.
 After years of conflicts with the professor of civil law A. O. Winroth, who wrote the paper on "Om tjenstehjonsförhållandet" and with the university board, she died in 1911 from an overdose of sleeping powder.